MomomeYeah/Python-Twitter-Monitor/README.md

 * Currently, Tweets are fetched using the legacy version of twitter.com, because on this version Tweets are fetched synchronously, which easily lends itself to scraping.
 According to Twitter, this version will be shut down on December 15th 2020, at which point this tool presumably will no longer function.
-To get around this, it may be possible to reverse engineer the Twitter async protocol, and make calls to this instead.
+To get around this, it may be possible to reverse engineer the Twitter async protocol and make calls to this instead.
 This is the method employed by tools such as `twitter_scraper`, but no tools that I've tried so far actually work.
 If that doesn't work, it might be possible to do this via Selenium, or possibly Scrapy with a JavaScript-loading addition
 * By the default the legacy Twitter site loads 30 Tweets at a time.
 If the specified user has Tweeted more than 30 times in the last 10 minutes, not all Tweets will be fetched.
 The page does have a `Load older Tweets` button, so it shouldn't be